 The presentation is designed to fit the time frame of a worship service.
 It typically lasts for about forty-five minutes, however can be abbreviated for convenience.

-If you would like to schedule “Christ in the Feast of Tabernacles” at your church or congregation, or to get more information, click below.
+If you would like to schedule “Christ in the Feast of Tabernacles” at your church or congregation, click below.
+For more information, contact our Church Engagement department.